Frequently Asked Questions

 How does cron work with Drupal on Pantheon?

 The platform will use Drush to run cron on an hourly basis automatically.
 More fine-tuned cron control is in development.
 If you need to run cron more frequently, you are free to do so using your own timing system and Drush aliases.
+For more information, see Cron for Drupal.

 How does cron work with WordPress on Pantheon?